 The Hill 101: There is no "Capitol Jail"

-When Congress starts talking about holding someone in contempt, there is invariably talk about a supposed "jail in the basement of the Capitol."
+When discussions in Congress turn to holding someone in contempt, there is invariably talk about a supposed "jail in the basement of the Capitol."
 This story was given new life last week by Nancy Pelosi suggesting that Karl Rove could have been jailed in the Capitol in 2007.
 (The New York Times thought so too.)

-Lucky for us, POPVOX developer Annalee Flower Horne is a master of Capitol-related trivia.
+Lucky for us, POPVOX developer and former Congressional staffer, Annalee Flower Horne, is a master of Capitol-related trivia.
 She has given hunderds of Capitol tours and studied the building since she was a kid.
-Annalee writes:

 There is no Capitol jail.